IBM/edge-ai-apis/API ReadMes/README_Coreset.md

 Compress an image to JPEG image
 #### Arguments:
 ```
-quality: an integer specifying the quality of the compressed JPEG image ranging from 0 to 100.
+quality: An integer specifying the quality of the compressed JPEG image ranging from 0 to 100.
-file: specifies the image to be compressed
+file: Specifies the image to be compressed
 ```
 #### Return:
 ```
-200: the resulting JPEG image
+200: The resulting JPEG image.
-400: an error message if error occurred at runtime.
+400: An error message if error occurred at runtime.
 ```
 #### Example:
 ```